-Position Purpose: The Campus Public Safety Officer supports learning by handling emergency situations and enforcing Aurora University policies, and federal and state laws as they apply to the campus community.
+Position Purpose: The Campus Public Safety Police Officer Level 2 (sworn) supports learning by handling emergency situations and enforcing Aurora University policies, and federal and state laws as they apply to the campus community.
 Supports the Campus Public Safety mission by utilizing a community policing philosophy and works collaboratively with all members of the campus community to maintain a high quality of life.
-Work under the direct supervision of the Chief/Director of Campus Public Safety and the Campus Public Safety Supervisors.
+Work under the direct supervision of the Chief of Campus Public Safety and the Campus Public Safety Supervisors.

 Represents Aurora University in the most positive manner with prospective, former and current students, clients, suppliers and the community we serve.
 Interacts effectively with a diverse group of faculty, staff, students and other customers of our service, learns and uses operating practices of the department and Aurora University.

 Upholds the Mission Statement: Aurora University an inclusive community dedicated to the transformative power of learning.

 Handle confidential information with tact and discretion.